ludovicm67/php-url-explorer/README.md

 ```

-will give you something like :
+will give you something like:

 ```json
 {